OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     $ onevm migrate "<VM name>" <destination host id>

-Also vCenter driver allows you to execute **live migration**, this means that instead of power off the machine you have the option of perform migrate action in a running state, however the following requirement list must be fullfiled:
+Also vCenter driver allows you to execute **live migration**, this means that instead of power off the machine you have the option of perform migrate action in a running state, however the following requirement list must be fulfilled:

 * OpenNebula live migration only works for running machines so be sure to check the state before
-* You need to have vmotion interface enabled in both vCenter clusters otherwise the driver will warn you about compatibility issues
+* You need to have vMotion interface enabled in both vCenter clusters otherwise the driver will warn you about compatibility issues
-* Every Network attached to the selected machines will need to exist in both vcenter clusters and opennebula clusters
+* Every Network attached to the selected machines will need to exist in both vCenter clusters and OpenNebula clusters
-* Every Datastore that is used by the machine need to exist in both vcenter clusters and opennebula clusters
+* Every Datastore that is used by the machine need to exist in both vCenter clusters and OpenNebula clusters

 Example using cli: